On the resilience of cellular networks: how can national roaming help?: Introduction

 The rest of the paper is organized as follows.
-First, we provide an overview of the related literature on resilience metrics for general networks, failure models for communication networks, and resilience analysis of communication networks in Section~\ref{sec:related}.
-Then, we introduce the considered system model in Section~\ref{sec:system_model} which is followed by Section~\ref{sec:res_metrics} that presents the definition of the metrics we will use for our analysis.
-Next, we present in Section~\ref{sec:perfeval} a case study of Dutch cellular networks\footnote{On the acceptance of our paper, we will publish the code and the datasets we used in our analysis.} and publicly-available data, i.e., on Dutch MNOs, population statistics, and urbanity levels of different areas.
-In Section~\ref{sec:perf-failures}, we consider also the failures and how they will affect the MNOs.
-Finally, we provide a discussion of our work in Section~\ref{sec:discussion} and conclude the paper in Section~\ref{sec:conclusion}.
+First, Section~\ref{sec:related} provides an overview of the related work on resilience metrics and analysis of communication networks and national roaming.
+Then, Section~\ref{sec:system_model} introduces the considered system model which is followed by Section~\ref{sec:res_metrics} that presents the definition of the metrics used in our analysis.
+Next, Section~\ref{sec:perfeval} presents a case study of Dutch cellular networks\footnote{\newInfo{We share the code and data publicly under \url{https://github.com/lweedage/disaster-resilience}. }} and publicly-available data, i.e., on MNOs, population statistics, and urbanity levels of different areas.
+Section~\ref{sec:perf-failures} also considers the failures and how they will affect the MNOs.
+Finally, Section~\ref{sec:discussion} discusses the limitations of our work and Section~\ref{sec:conclusion} draws conclusions.